Wizna/Wizna.github.io/_posts/Coding/JS-HTML-CSS/2017-6-14-How Did I Create a Directory for My Blogs.md

-Note that when you want to change the size of the loader, change margin top and left to half of its size, so as to make the loader exactly in the center of the screen.
+Note that when you want to change the size of the loader, change "margin-top" and "margin-left" to half of its size, so as to make the loader exactly in the center of the screen.

-Also, do not forget to change the visibility of the <div>s afterwards:
+Also, do not forget to change the visibility of the `<div>`s afterwards:

 ```javascript
 function showPage() {